 I forgot to mention the translation was perfect thanks to Clara Noli and Marian Bader Duven.

 Scrolling down you can see how much fun Egadi was and at the end you can find out my thoughts on how I go about choosing the conferences I want to attend.

 Every story has an end.
 As I always do, after Egadi I allowed myself two days to visit Trapani and the surrounding area.
 If you ever get the chance to go there, do not miss to see the sunset from the top of Mount Erice.
-Do you know that feeling when you see a sunset and you only want to enjoy the moment instead taking pictures?
+Do you know that feeling when you see a sunset and you only want to enjoy the moment instead of taking pictures?
 This happened to me.
 Sorry, no pictures of that sunset, you can find images all over the internet.

 I walked almost 30 km during the two days.
 I enjoyed the architecture and the vibe of Trapani, I heard the stories of some people I had met on the streets and I tried some of their traditional food: Arancini (very tasteful fried balls of rice), I could not miss out on the Cannoli (a tube of fried dough filled with sweetened ricotta and topped with candied fruit, pistachios, or chocolate chips) and Pane e Pannelle (bread with fritters made with chickpea flour).